Jonnel21/cs160/README.md

 enable root mode and drag and drop the apk into the emulator after launch and it should prompt you to install.
-After installation launch the android application.
+After installation launch the android application. update:debug apk will only be provided to users who ask.